Bay Area Family Photographer Blog

 As a San Francisco Peninsula family photographer (and a mom myself), I get this question all the time: What to wear for family photoshoot?
 Whether you’re planning an outdoor session at a San Mateo park, the beach in Pacifica, or even in your backyard in Burlingame — I’ve got you covered.

-Below is a stress-free style guide designed especially for busy moms of young kids who want beautiful, timeless photos without the added stress.
+Below is an effortless style guide designed especially for busy moms of young kids who want beautiful, timeless photos without the added stress.

 1. What to Wear for Family Photoshoot

 Ultimately, your photos should capture real connection — the kisses, the hugs, the playful moments in between.
-And to make that happen, it all starts with feeling good in what you’re wearing.
+And to make that happen, it all starts with feeling good and confident in what you’re wearing.

 To help with that, choose soft, breathable fabrics and skip anything stiff or restrictive.
 Think pieces that move with you and let you focus on your family, not your outfit.